Pandaroses/doubletapp/notes/nea.typ

 #linebreak()
 one particular example of performance optimizations is in the #code_ref("Multiplayer Game Management", <multiplayer-game-management>) section, I use the `tokio::select` macro to handle the websocket messages and game states, this allows for the websocket messages and game states to be handled concurrently, and the `tokio::sync::mpsc` crate to send the websocket to the game handler thread, this allows for the websocket to be sent to the game handler thread without blocking the main thread, the `tokio::select` macro brings great improvements to performance, as it is non-blocking and only runs when there is an available event.

-additionally I have used rust, which is a systems programming language with performance on-par with c++ and alternatives, and used libraries known for high performance. particularly `axum`, which is currently the #8 fastest web framework, per the [techempower framework](https://www.techempower.com/benchmarks/#hw=ph&test=composite&section=data-r23)
+additionally I have used rust, which is a systems programming language with performance on-par with c++ and alternatives, and used libraries known for high performance. particularly `axum`, which is currently the #8 fastest web framework, per the [techempower framework](https://www.techempower.com/benchmarks/#hw=ph&test=composite&section=data-r23) benchmark, and `tokio`, which is a high-performance asynchronous runtime for Rust. svelte is also known for performance, and is one of the fastest frontend framework for building user interfaces.

+additionally i use scc Hashmaps, instead of rust's standard library hashmaps, which perform better in concurrent environments, and are more memory efficient.

 #figure(
   align(center, box(